BW155/fs-i6-controller/README.md

-### FS-i6 RC controller for Windows
+## FS-i6 RC controller for Windows

-Rust binary for using your FS-i6 RC controller as a gamecontroller on Windows.
+A WIP Rust binary for using your FS-i6 RC controller as a gamecontroller on Windows.
+May be used as alternative for SmartPropoPlus when ready.

-requirements:
+### requirements:
-VJoy
+* Vjoy.
+* FS-I6 transmittor connected to microphone port.